freenas/freenas-docs/userguide/directoryservice.rst

 system to the latest %brand% |release| before attempting Active Directory integration.

-Before configuring the Active Directory service, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from :ref:`Shell` on the %brand% system.
-If the :command:`ping` fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the %brand% system.
+Ensure name resolution is properly configured before configuring the Active Directory service. :command:`ping` the domain name of the Active Directory domain controller from :ref:`Shell` on the %brand% system.
+If the :command:`ping` fails, check the DNS server and default gateway settings in
+:menuselection:`Network --> Global Configuration`
+on the %brand% system.

-Next, add a DNS record for the %brand% system on the Windows server and verify the hostname of the %brand% system can be pinged from the domain controller.
+Add a DNS record for the %brand% system on the Windows server and verify the hostname of the %brand% system can be pinged from the domain controller.

-Active Directory relies on Kerberos, which is a time sensitive protocol.
+Active Directory relies on Kerberos, which is a time-sensitive protocol.
 The time on both the %brand% system and the Active Directory Domain Controller cannot be out of sync by more than a few minutes.
 The best way to ensure the same time is running on both systems is to